The Hardship of Miles Standish

 The Hardship of Miles Standish is a 1940 Merrie Melodies cartoon directed by Friz Freleng.
 The short was released on April 27, 1940, and features Elmer Fudd.

 The title is derived from the narrative poem The Courtship of Miles Standish.

 Plot

-Elmer Fudd is messenger John Alden, sent to give Miles' love letter to Priscilla.
+Elmer Fudd is messenger John Alden, sent to give Miles's love letter to Priscilla.
 While delivering the message, however, her house is attacked by Indians, and John is the only one who can save her.